-- a) As described in clause 51 below if the "SubtypeElements" alternative is used.
+- a) As described in clause 47 below if the "SubtypeElements" alternative is used.
 This notation shall only be used when the governor is a type, and the actual type involved will further constrain the notational possibilities.
-In this context, the governor is referred to as the parent type. - b) As described in Rec.
-ITU-T X.681 | ISO/IEC 8824-2, 12.10, if the "ObjectSetElements" notation is used.
-This notation shall only be used when the governor is an information object class. - c) Those specified by the "ElementSetSpec" if the third alternative is used.

-50.6 When performing set arithmetic within a subtype constraint or a value set when the governing type is not extensible, only abstract values of the governing type are used in the set arithmetic.
-In this case, all instances of value notation (including value references) used in set arithmetic are required to reference an abstract value of the governing type.
-The end-points of a range constraint are required to reference values of the governing type, and the range specification as a whole references all (and only) those values in the range that are abstract values of the governing type.
+In this context, the governor is referred to as the parent type. - b) As described in ITU-T Rec.
+X.681 | ISO/IEC 8824-2, 12.10, if the "ObjectSetElements" notation is used.
+This notation shall only be used when the governor is an information object class. - c) Those specified by the "ElementSetSpec" if the third alternative is used. - 46.6 When performing set arithmetic within a subtype constraint or a value set when the governing type is extensible, only abstract values that are in the extension root of the governing type are used in the set arithmetic.

-50.7 When performing set arithmetic within a subtype constraint or a value set when the governing type is extensible, only abstract values that are in the extension root of the governing type are used in the set arithmetic.
 In this case, all instances of value notation (including value references) used in set arithmetic are required to reference an abstract value of the extension root of the governing type.
-The end-points of a range constraint are required to reference values that are present in the extension root of the governing type, and the range specification as a whole references all (and only) those values in the range that are within the extension root of the governing type.

-50.8 When performing set arithmetic involving information object sets, all information objects are used in the set arithmetic.
-If any of the information object sets contributing to the set arithmetic are extensible, or if there is an extension marker at the outermost level of an "ElementSetSpecs", the result of the set arithmetic is extensible.

-50.9 If a subtype constraint is applied to a parent type which is not extensible, value notation used within it shall not reference values that are not abstract values of the parent type.

-50.10 If a subtype constraint is serially applied to a parent type which is extensible through the application of an extensible constraint, value notation used within it shall not reference values that are not in the extension root of the parent type.
+The end-points of a range constraint are required to reference values that are present in the extension root of the governing type, and the range specification as a whole references all (and only) those values in the range that are within the extension root of the governing type. - 46.7 When performing set arithmetic involving information object sets, all information objects are used in the set arithmetic.
+If any of the information object sets contributing to the set arithmetic are extensible, or if there is an extension marker at the outermost level of an "ElementSetSpecs", the result of the set arithmetic is extensible. - 46.8 If a subtype constraint is serially applied to a parent type which is extensible through the application of an extensible constraint, value notation used within it shall not reference values that are not in the extension root of the parent type.
 The result of the second (serially applied) constraint is defined to be the same as if the constraint had been applied to the parent type without its extension marker and possible extension additions.

-Foo ::= INTEGER ( 1..6, ..., 73..80) Bar ::= Foo (73) -- illegal foo Foo ::= 73 -- legal since it is value notation for Foo, not part of a constraint
+''' Foo ::= INTEGER ( 1..6, ..., 73..80)

+Bar ::= Foo (73) -- illegal

+foo Foo ::= 73 -- legal since it is value notation for Foo, not part of a constraint '''